The International Crane Foundation (ICF) is looking to fill four Whooping Crane Chick Rearing Internship positions for 2019.

 Additional duties may include:

+A taxable $567/month stipend and comfortable on-site housing accommodations are provided at no charge.
 The work week is five consecutive days, including holidays and weekends.
 Hours worked in a week will average 40-45 hours including early morning and evening checks, and will vary based on seasonal duties and field conditions.
 Hours may start before sunrise and/or end after sunset when monitoring cranes.
 Various lengths of travel may be associated with tracking and monitoring released birds.
 Be prepared to work outdoors in all weather conditions that may occur in Wisconsin.

-Please send cover letter and resume with three references to ICFInternships@savingcranes.org with “Whooping Crane Chick Rearing Internship” in the subject line.
+Please send cover letter and resume with three references to ICFInternships@savingcranes.org with “Whooping Crane Chick Rearing Internship” the in subject line.